rhmdnd/benchport/README.md

 The following is a list of acknowledged gaps in the current design:

-- HTLM formatting in the PDF is not perserved
+- HTML formatting in the PDF is not preserved
 - Parsing currently assumes a required property order (e.g., Description must come before Rationale)
 - The `Control` object isn't available via a package, this may change in the